bparanj/crystal/programming/ai/patents/fine-tuning.md

-Yes, fine-tuning an **existing model** is a viable and often efficient alternative to building models from scratch for this project.
+Fine-tuning an **existing model** is a viable alternative to building models from scratch for this project.
 Here’s why and how fine-tuning can be applied to your **AI-powered TRIZ-inspired cybersecurity patent analysis**:

 ---